cncf/tag-contributor-strategy/website/content/contributors/_index.md

 - [Projects section below](#projects) lists all CNCF projects, with their primary language and brief information on contributing to them

-### TAGs and WGs

-CNCF Technical Advisory Groups (TAGs) oversee and coordinate the interests pertaining to a logical area of needs of end users and/or projects.
+### Technical Advisory Groups (TAGs)

+CNCF Technical Advisory Groups (TAGs) are responsible for overseeing and coordinating the interests of end users and/or projects within a specific area of focus.
+These groups hold open meetings that are accessible to anyone without any obligations.
+You are welcome to participate in discussions or simply observe the group's activities.
+If you are interested in contributing to a TAG, you can find more information in their respective repositories.

+Although TAGs are designed to focus on specific areas, you can begin contributing through working groups (WGs) that operate under the TAGs with even more narrow scopes.
+WGs are community-driven groups that encourage ongoing collaboration in specific areas of interest.

 More details about the CNCF TAGs is available [here](https://github.com/cncf/toc/tree/main/tags).

-Working groups (WGs) are the community-driven groups with the goal of continuous collaboration in the specific areas.
-CNCF WGs are created and curated by the CNCF TOC and driven by the community members.
-CNCF TOC repo provides more [details](https://github.com/cncf/toc/tree/master/workinggroups#cncf-working-groups) on the purpose and goals of WGs, together with the [list of them](https://github.com/cncf/toc/blob/master/README.md#working-groups).

-If you're interested in contributing to a TAG or a WG, be sure to check out their respective repositories for more information.

-Remember, group meetings are open to everyone, with no strings attached.
-You're welcome to join in on the discussions or simply observe the group activities.

 ### Community Groups